Learn what it takes to work as a photojournalist.

 Photographing the world around us often involves a myriad of professional and personal challenges—but those can teach us to be better photographers.
 This course addresses those challenges and helps students navigate them to great successes.

-Whether working in one’s own neighborhoods or overseas, Haviv helps participants strengthen their imagery by focusing on developing one’s personal visual voice through a combination of portfolio reviews, assignments, and editing sessions.
+Whether working in one’s own neighborhoods or overseas, whether photographing with your iPhone, DSLR or mirrorless camera, Haviv helps participants strengthen their imagery by focusing on developing one’s personal visual voice through a combination of portfolio reviews, assignments, and editing sessions.

 Students will work on chosen or assigned stories throughout the week to establish and improve their visual voice and journalism.
 Editing sessions will be done one-on-one with Ron, as well as with the class for group critique.
 Lectures will occur throughout the week, with in-depth discussions on logistics, marketing, and the business of photojournalism.